johnfranolich/Hunting-Scripts/README.md

-# Hunting-Scritps
+# Hunting-Scripts
-A collection of hunting and blue team scripts
+A collection of hunting and blue team scripts; mostly others.